 Religion is a unified system of beliefs and practices relative to sacred things, that is to say, things set apart and forbidden. – The Elementary Forms of Religious Life by Émile Durkheim

-Only when we confront our unknowns and our ignorance, and accept them, can we embrace new ideas.
-We can often become so attached to what we know that there is no room for anything else to enter our consciousness, and this is usually when we find ourself face-to-face with the trickster archetype.
-The antidote to too much pride is a dose of humility, and the trickster is more than happy to laugh at your human-folly in case you should ever forget it.
+Only when we confront our unknowns and our ignorance with acceptance can we embrace new ideas.
+We become so attached to what we know that there is no room for anything else to enter our consciousness.
+This is usually when we find ourselves face-to-face with the trickster archetype.
+The antidote to too much pride is a dose of humility.
+The trickster is more than happy to laugh at your human-folly in case you should ever forget it.

 Developing a Relationship with the Trickster

-Sorrow, loneliness, doubt, anger, depression, confusion, and many other shadow emotions, are universal to all human experience.
-This is why we laugh at the sad-clown who is down on his luck, because we can all relate to these feelings.
-Our ability to have compassion for these aspects of being human, and have a relationship with these expressions of the self, is the key to personal mastery.
+Sorrow, loneliness, doubt, anger, depression, confusion, and many other shadow emotions are universal to all human experience.
+This is why we laugh at the sad-clown who is down on his luck.
+We can all relate to these feelings.
+Having compassion for these aspects of these human expressions of the self is the key to personal mastery.

-Losing control, or melting down, may be embarrassing, but we cannot always be in control of circumstances and sometimes breaking down is essential to transformation.
-Sometimes we are as helpless and foolish as a clown, and the only way to respond is with compassion, humility, and humor.
-The ability to laugh at ourselves is invaluable in this inevitable process, this is central to the medicine of the trickster.
+We can’t always be in control of circumstances and sometimes breaking down is essential to transformation.
+Losing it and melting down can be embarrassing but it is part of being human.
+Sometimes we are as helpless and foolish as a clown in the face of life circumstances.
+The best way to respond is with compassion, humility, and humor.
+The ability to laugh at ourselves is invaluable in this inevitable process.
+This is the medicine of the trickster.

 Trickster Medicine in Modern Times